emonhai/Classroom/README.md

-This is a browser based emulator for school chromebooks to play SNES files.
+This is a browser based emulator for school chromebooks to play SNES files. |
-Supported file types are .sfc, .smc, .zip
+Supported file types are .sfc, .smc, .zip |
+~ (tilde) can be pressed as a panic button to immediately bring the user to Google Classroom. |